 After the blessing of the new fire, an acolyte or other minister, brings the Easter candle to the celebrant, who cuts a cross in the wax with a stylus.
-Then he traces the Greek letter below, and the numerals Q cross.
-At the same time of he

-Alpha above the cross, the letter Omega the current year between the arms of the says:
+Then he traces the Greek letter Alpha above the cross, the letter Omega below, and the numerals of the current year between the arms of the cross.
+At the same time he says:

-1. Christ, yesterday and today,

-(He traces the vertical arm of the cross.)

-2. the beginning and the end

-(He traces the horizontal arm.)

-3. Alpha

-(He traces above the vertical arm the letter Alpha.)

-4. and Omega;

-(He traces below the vertical arm the letter Omega.)

-5. all time belongs to him

-(He traces the first numeral in the upper left hand corner of the cross.)

-6. and all the ages

-(He traces the second numeral in the upper right corner.)

-7. to him be glory and power

-(He traces the third numeral in the lower left corner.)

-8. through every age for ever.

-(He traces the fourth numeral in the lower right corner.)
+Christ, yesterday and today, (He traces the vertical arm of the cross.) the beginning and the end (He traces the horizontal arm.)
+Alpha (He traces above the vertical arm the letter Alpha.) and Omega; (He traces below the vertical arm the letter Omega.) all time belongs to him (He traces the first numeral in the upper left hand corner of the cross.) and all the ages (He traces the second numeral in the upper right corner.)
+7. to him be glory and power(He traces the third numeral in the lower left corner.)8. through every age for ever.(He traces the fourth numeral in the lower right corner.)

 11. When the cross and other marks have been made, the priest may insert five grains of incense in the candle.
-He does this in the form of a saying:
+He does this in the form of a cross saying:

-cross

-1. By his holy
+1. By his holy12. and glorious wounds13. may Christ our Lord44. guard us25. and keep us.3

-2. and glorious wounds

-3. may Christ our Lord

-4. guard us

-5. and keep us.